baldcodr/fitzpatricks/content/pages/partners.md

 ---
 title: Our Partners
+subtitle: >-
-subtitle: 'We are happy to be associated with these amazing brands who have '
+  We are happy to be associated with these amazing brands who have been an integral part
 layout: page
 ---
 ## Lorem ipsum